testing-library/testing-library-docs/docs/dom-testing-library/cheatsheet.md

 title: Cheatsheet
 ---

-A short guide to all the exported functions in `dom-testing-library`
+A short guide to all the exported functions in `DOM Testing Library`

 ## Queries